The 2017-2018 Flu Vaccination Campaign

 Where can I get the vaccine?

-We are kicking off the 2016-2017 Universal Flu Vaccination Campaign with a Flu Vaccine Blitz on Friday, October 7th from 7:30 am to 5 pm with multiple vaccination stations in the Cancer Center – Level 4 Hawley Conference 3A/B. Additional flu clinics both off-site and at the Medical Center will also be available.
+We are kicking off the 2017-2018 Flu Vaccination Campaign with a Flu Vaccine Blitz on Friday, October 13th from 7:30 am to 5 pm with multiple vaccination stations in the Cancer Center – Level 4 Hawley Conference.
+Additional flu clinics both off-site and at the Medical Center will also be available.

-After the Flu Vaccine Blitz, caccinations can be received in the following locations:
+After the Flu Vaccine Blitz, vaccinations can be received in the following locations: